scriptSmith04/ultimate-reddit-filter/README.md

 # 📦 Changelog

+## [1.3.15]
+- 🛠️ Fixed a bug that caused the deletion of collapsed replies' content

 ## [1.3.14]
 - ➕ Added the option to enter custome username placeholder for global options/all posts/ rename username
 - ➕ Added the option to enter custome username placeholder for global options/all comments/ rename username